 Never engage in inappropriate conduct including the use of offensive language, drinking or smoking, whilst in an official capacity.

-Ensure that all members are made aware of their rights and responsibilities under the appropriate legislation including: Member Protection Policy, Code of Conduct, Child Safe Policy and Anti-discrimination Policy, and know the process by which to refer a complaint or breach.
+Ensure that all members are made aware of their rights and responsibilities under the appropriate legislation including: Motorsport Australia’s Member Protection Policy, Code of Conduct, Child Safe Policy and Anti-discrimination Policy, and know the process by which to refer a complaint or breach.

 Role Description